June 23, 2012

 Exit polls are surveys conducted in selected voting precincts that are chosen to represent the overall state voting population demographic.
 Voters are randomly selected as they leave the precinct polling booth and asked to complete a survey form indicating 1) who they just voted for, 2) how they voted in the previous election, 3) income range, 4) age group, 5) party-id (Democrat, Republican, Independent), 6) philosophy (liberal, moderate, conservative), and many other questions.

-- Republican presidential vote shares exceeded the corresponding unadjusted exit poll shares in 226 (82.4%) of the 274 state elections for which there is exit poll data.
-The probability that 226 would red-shift to the Republicans is ZERO.
-One would normally expect that approximately 137 would shift to the Republicans and 137 to the Democrats.
+– Republican presidential vote shares exceeded the corresponding unadjusted exit poll shares in 232 of the 274 state elections for which there is exit poll data.
+The probability that 232 would red-shift to the Republicans is ZERO.
+One would normally expect that approximately 137 would shift to the Republicans.

 – Of the 274, there were 55 state elections in which Republicans won the vote and the Democrats won the exit poll.
 Conversely, the Republicans lost only two elections (Iowa and Minnesota in 2000) in which they won the exit poll.
 The probability of this occurrence is virtually ZERO.
 If the elections were fair, the number of flips would be nearly equal.

-- 123 of the 126 exit polls in which the MoE was exceeded moved to the recorded vote in favor of the Republican (“red shift”).
-Just 3 moved in favor of the Democrat (“blue shift”).
+– 131 of the 135 exit polls in which the MoE was exceeded moved to the recorded vote in favor of the Republican (“red shift”).
 There is a ZERO probability that the one-sided shift was due to chance.
 It is powerful evidence beyond any doubt of pervasive systemic election fraud.

 The Ultimate Smoking Gun that proves Systemic Election Fraud: